Chocolate, Peanut, and Pretzel No-Bake Haystack Cookies

 • Pretzels – You could also use lightly crushed cocktail peanuts instead of the pretzels for an equally salty, crunchy addition.

-How to Make Chocolate, Pretzel, and Peanut Haystack Cookies
+How to Make Chocolate, Pretzel, and Peanut Clusters

 1. Melt the chocolate: Melt the chocolate chips in a double boiler or microwave.
 Once melted, stir in the peanut butter.

-3. Shape: Drop spoonfuls of the mixture onto a baking sheet.
-Chill in the fridge or at room temperature to set.
+2. Shape: Drop spoonfuls of the mixture onto a baking sheet.
+Chill the clusters in the fridge or at room temperature to set.

 White serving dish of Chocolate, Peanut and Pretzel No-Bake Haystack Cookies.

-If you don’t have a double boiler, you can make one by nestling a metal or heatproof glass bowl over a pot with a bit of water in the bottom —bring the water to a boil over medium-high heat, and stir the chips frequently until they melt.
+If you don’t have a double boiler, you can make one by placing a metal or heat-proof glass bowl over a pot with a bit of water in the bottom.
+Bring the water to a boil over medium-high heat, and stir the chips frequently until they melt.
 See how to melt chocolate in a double boiler.

-Store these in an airtight container at room temperature for 2 days or in the fridge for up to 5 days.
+Store pretzel clusters in an airtight container at room temperature for 2 days or in the fridge for up to 5 days.
 Allow to come to room temperature before eating.

 White dish of Chocolate, Peanut and Pretzel No-Bake Haystack Cookies on a colorful tablecloth.